MariMach/Graph_Algorithms/README.md

   # 1. Adjacency Matrix
    Adjacency matrix m is a very simple way to represent a graph.
-   The idea is that the cell m[i][j] represents the edge weight of going from node i to node j.
    Node that it is often assumed that the edge of going from a node to itself has a cost of zero.
    Space O(V^2)
    Add Node: O(V^2)